garyncarrillo/frontend_flutter/README.md

 samples, guidance on mobile development, and a full API reference.

-cmd + P
+# this app was build with visual studio code
+- ctrl + 9 new project
-flutter launch emulator
+- ctr + p flutter launch emulator
+- run with f5 while in the main.dart file

+# Add API_URL
+api_url.dart